IvyStreeter/Introduction-to-RNA-Seq/README.md

 ## Course objective
 - To analyze your own bulk RNA-Seq or scRNA-Seq data
-- To make a lightweight and reusable pipeline for different datas and potentially other types of assays such as ATAC-Seq
+- To make a lightweight and reusable pipeline for different datasets and potentially other types of assays such as ATAC-Seq
 - To learn best practices for working in R/bioconductor
 - To become a better data scientist
 - To learn basic building blocks to create publication quality graphics
-- To learn to report the owrk in a transparent and reproducible fashion
+- To learn to report the work in a transparent and reproducible fashion

 ## The approach
 - Open-source material (free!)